TurboGrafx-16 Mini: Production and release

 The Mini was first announced at the E3 show in June 2019.
 The announcement was part of a trend of releasing smaller versions of 1980s and 1990s retro video game consoles.

 Through its Japanese YouTube channel, Konami revealed all of the titles from the Mini's line-up, including American, European and Japanese line-ups.
 The Japanese game controller maker Hori also revealed some accessories for the Mini, including a Turbo Pad controller, a multitap that add the number of players up to five and an AC Adapter that accepts USB A to USB Micro-B connectors.
 American and European representative stores of Hori Japan sell them through their area of continents coverage.

-On March 6, 2020, Konami announced that the launch of the TurboGrafx-16 Mini and its peripheral accessories would be delayed indefinitely due to the COVID-19 outbreak.
+The Mini was originally set to be released worldwide on March 19, 2020, exclusively through Amazon, but was delayed everywhere except for Japan because of the COVID-19 pandemic.
+Konami announced that the launch of the TurboGrafx-16 Mini and its peripheral accessories would be delayed indefinitely due to the COVID-19 outbreak.
 The console was shipped in North America on May 22, 2020.
 The CoreGrafx Mini was released in Europe on June 5, 2020.